bradberger/php-geoip-check/README.md

 You must have Composer installed and/or downloaded.
 Visit [getcomposer.org](http://getcomposer.org) for more info.

+You must also install the GeoIP City database, since we can't package it with the code due to license restrictions.
+If you're using Ubuntu, it's as simple as:

+    sudo apt-get install geoip-database-contrib

+Have instructions for another system?
+Create a pull request and we'll merge it.

 PHP 5.3 or newer is also required, primarily due to the reliance on anonymous functions.

 ## Installation